 In my current life as a data scientist, I often build statistical models.
-Sometimes, I try and explain to people what it means to build models.
-To be honest, I’m not always sure they care as much about this as I do, but to me it’s quite an important question.
-If we aren’t clear about what a model is and isn’t, we can’t be sure how to interpret it.
+Sometimes, I try and explain to people what it actually means to build models.
+To be honest, I’m not always sure they care as much about this as I do, but it’s important question: when we build models, what are we actually doing?

 If I asked you to categorise someone’s political views, how would you do it?
 Many people would probably try and position that person on a scale from Left to Right, or from Liberal to Conservative.
-People’s views don’t really exist on a straightforward scale from Left to Right, of course – why should they?
-It’s just a model: a simplified way of thinking about the world that’s easier to work with than reality.
+People’s views don’t really exist on a straightforward linear scale from Left to Right, of course – why should they?
+People are far too complicated to capture in that way, and sometimes it’s important to remember that it’s just a model: a simplified way of thinking about the world that’s easier to work with than reality.
 After all, it would surely be overwhelming to try and understand the nuances of the political beliefs of everyone you ever meet, so some kind of model seems pretty sensible here.
 This is all I mean by a mental model here – a mental abstraction or a thought process that we use to think about something in the real world.
 What politics does your friend have?
 “Oh, they’re left wing”.

 If you use a mental model like this one a lot, it’s probably tempting to start pretending that it really is reality, but it isn’t – and once you realise it’s a model, of course, you can start to question it the same way that you might question a statistical model.
 What are the assumptions behind it?
 Do they make sense?